antomys/CuriousBenchmarks/Query/Readme.md

 <a name="conclusions"></a>
 ## Conclusions

-For building Query strings prefer using native `AspNetCoreQueryBuilder` or my own implementation using spans: `QueryCustomBuilder`.
+For building Query strings prefer using native `QueryAspNetCore` or my own implementation using spans: `QueryCustomBuilder`.
 `AspNetCoreQueryBuilder` does not support mirroring for some special chars. `QueryCustomBuilder` supports mirroring and is well tested.
-Difference is about 30-40%
+Difference is about 30-40%.
+Also `QueryAspNetCore` internally uses `StringBuilder` that allocated enormous amounts of memory.

 As for Uri concatenation:
 I think that it is better to stick with `New Uri` approach or my own implementation using spans `UriFastAppend`.
 It is well tested and outputs